 Big fires start out as little fires.
 Let's hope that this fire, tragic, devastating, unforgettable for those involved, will illuminate the complicity of the Conservatives, leading to their banishment from the scene for ever.

 In September, 2013 Boris Johnson told a London Assembly member to "get stuffed" during an increasingly angry exchange over the impact of fire service cuts.
 The Mayor of London was being questioned when he lost his cool and fired off the remark to Andrew Dismore.

-Tim is a mature northerner with a background in public transport, who lives in Newcastle upon Tyne.
+Timothy is a mature northerner with a background in electronics and public transport, who lives in Newcastle upon Tyne.

-Since retiring from full time work, Tim has found time for travel, creativity, and maintaining his lifelong interest in the arts.
+Since retiring from full time work, Timothy has found time for travel, creativity, and maintaining his lifelong interest in the arts.